Car Insurance FAQs

 Can I transfer my Green Card to my partner?

 The requirement is to provide the name and address of the policyholder to the insurance contract or the vehicle user.
-This means, you will have to provide the name and address of the policyholder and all named drivers.
+This means that you will have to provide the name and address of the policyholder and all named drivers.
 If the latter is not possible, you can provide the name and address of the policyholder and the named driver who is travelling abroad.

 What happens if I drive in the Republic of Ireland or other EEA country without a Green Card?